ros2/rosidl/rosidl_runtime_c/docs/FEATURES.md

 ## Type Description Interface Structs

 A copy of the output of `rosidl_generator_c` for `type_description_interfaces` messages.
+The copy is needed to avoid a circular dependency - `type_description_interfaces` would be used directly for code generation, except as an interface package like any other, it depends on `rosidl_runtime_c` to have its code generated.

 Provides base runtime representations of the descriptions of interface types in C.
 These can be used in code generation to embed descriptions of types, and can be used for programmatic creation of dynamic types.